mixologee/tirvandor/homebrewery-files/world-guide-homebrewery.md

 **Official:** Extinct—no living members
 **Rumored:** A hidden heir survived, protected by loyalist house
-**Lands:** Distributed among houses Thandris, Ironmark, and Silverleaf
+**Lands:** Distributed among houses Thandris, Ironforge, and Silverleaf
 **Legacy:** Name still whispered in Silverwood; some consider them heroes

 ### The Lost Heir